Elderberry and Elderflower

 What is Hawthorn used for?
 Hawthorn supports the cardiovascular system.
 It can help with the fight or flight responses from stress and anxiety.
 It is well studied and has been shown to help the heart by working on the force of the heart contractions.
 It helps improve tissue circulation, traditionally used for high blood pressure, Raynaud’s disease and heart issues.

-Wild Dispensary products with Hawthorn: New Product coming soon
+Wild Dispensary products with Hawthorn: Mood Boost

 St Johns Wort

 The Botanical name for St Johns Wort: Hypericum perforatum

 Parts of St Johns Wort used for Wild Dispensary tonics: Flowers, leaves, stems